-Guidance Officer Provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting Assists students with specific difficulties, acting as a mediator or providing information on other life skills Liaises with parents, teachers, or other external health providers as needed as part of the counselling process Involved in complex case management and other support interventions on provident of the counselling process interventions as required Liaises with key stakeholders for major wellbeing concerns, integration into school community or engagement with external supports Deputy Principal Oversees the monitoring of student attendance, behaviour, wellbeing and engagement across the school Oversees and leads the implementation of intervention programs for specific groups of students or cohorts Supports the implementation of Positive Behaviour for Learning frameworks that determine student success, as well as the implementation of the Positive Behaviour curriculum Coordinates transition to secondary for students moving from Year 6 to Year 7 and post-schooling pathways Leads all school staff in implementing the Student Code of Conduct and associated frameworks both inside and beyond the classroom Oversees events and programs that can be intrinsically linked to school culture and development School-Based Youth Health Nurse Provides individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships personal and family problems feeling sad, worried and angry sexual health smoking, alcohol and other drugs School-based Psychologist Provide individual wellbeing support to students as referred and subject to approved Mental Health Care Plan (MHCP) Supports students in overcoming barriers and educate regarding relationships, conflict, social and emotional wellbeing, mental health support and complex trauma SER Registered Nurse Works with school staff to build their competence and confidence to safely manage procedures and interventions required by students with specialised health needs Provides assessment, health management planning, training and ongoing support and supervision for students with specialised health needs.
+Social Worker Works closely with individual students as referred through OPTIMA teams, as well as their families.
+Can provide ongoing support for families including liaison with external agencies to support families and encourage the health, wellbeing and engagements of our students.
+Inclusion Coordinator Inclusion Coordinators help support the academic, wellbeing and overall engagement of students across the school with a verified disability Work within our Flexible Learning Space to provide targeted and expert support, catering to all students' needs Provide extensive support for all assessment as guided by AARA's, including the organisation and execution of External Exams Manage students who are completing a QCIA or are supported by an ICP Contribute to decision making and personalised learning support for students included on the NCCD Youth Support Coordinator Leads group and individual wellbeing sessions that are both targeted and supportive to the needs of our students Supports student wellbeing through the delivery of intervention programs and support of wide-spread programs including Growing Good Humans Deputy Principal Oversees the monitoring and management of student attendance, behaviour, wellbeing and engagement across the school Oversees and leads the implementation of intervention programs for specific groups of students or cohorts Supports the implementation of Positive Behaviour for Learning frameworks that determine student success, as well as the implementation of the Positive Behaviour curriculum Coordinates transition to secondary for students moving from Year 6 to Year 7 and post-schooling pathways Leads all school staff in implementing the Student Code of Conduct and associated frameworks both inside and beyond the classroom Oversees events and programs that can be intrinsically linked to school culture and development School-Based Youth Health Nurse Provides individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships personal and family problems feeling sad, worried and angry sexual health smoking, alcohol and other drugs School-based Psychologist Provide individual wellbeing support to students as referred and subject to approved Mental Health Care Plan (MHCP) Supports students in overcoming barriers and educate regarding relationships, conflict, social and emotional wellbeing, mental health support and complex trauma SER Registered Nurse Works with school staff to build their competence and confidence to safely manage procedures and interventions required by students with specialised health needs Provides assessment, health management planning, training and ongoing support and supervision for students with specialised health needs.